jeroenvangrondelle/EdgeCase/README.md

 # Edge Case: Housing your sensors at the edge

 ## Objective

 Often when developing IoT use cases, sensors and supporting boards are readily available, but housing the electronics at the edge is a challenge.

-Would it be possible to develop a easily scalable, (semi) professional case design that bridges the gap between early prototyping and high volume deployments?
+Would it be possible to develop an easily scalable, (semi) professional case design that bridges the gap between early prototyping and high volume deployments?

-## Early prototype
+## Current version

 ![Early prototype](./docs/overview_0.4.png)

 ## Features

 - [ ] A base case-design with lasercut front and back and a 3D printed house
-- [ ] A parametric implementation for automatic sizing to your PCB
+- [ ] A parametric implementation for automatic sizing to your specific PCB, battery holder, sensor, etc.
-- [ ] Adding an optional battery holder
-- [ ] Adding connectors at the side
 - [ ] Swappable back design: Table model, screw mounts, and DIN rail

 ## Scaling the case

-Choose values for A, B and C so that your boards and/or battery holders fit, either vertically or horiontally, in the two slots.
+Choose values for A, B, C and D so that your boards and/or battery holders fit, either vertically or horiontally, in the two slots.

 ![Measurements](./docs/measurements.png)